akshayxstack/Data-Driven-Noise-Pollution-Analysis-and-Prediction/README.md

-# 🚀 Urban Noise Level Prediction using Linear Regression
+# 🚀 Data-Driven Noise Pollution Analysis and Prediction

 This project focuses on predicting urban noise levels (in decibels) using environmental and traffic-related data.
 It follows a complete data science pipeline and uses a Linear Regression model for prediction.